CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+The disciplinary sanctions for personnel failing to comply with establish IT security policies and procedures are included in the Department’s HR policy.
+If an employee violates the Department’s information security policies and procedures, the employee may be subject to disciplinary action at the discretion of management.
+Actions may range from verbal or written warning, removal of system access for a specific period of time, reassignment to other duties, or termination, depending on the severity of the violation.
+Disciplinary sanctions are reported to the OCIO.

 ### Part a)

 #### CivicActions Responsibility

 The Director of Human Resources is responsible for determining and enforcing sanctions for failing to comply with established information security policies and procedures.
 Coaching may be considered prior to sanctions.
 Sanctions may include but are not limited to written warnings, reduction in system access, demotion, or termination.
-Additional details regarding personnel sanctions can be found in the CivicActions 'Discipline Procedures,' an internal document that is available for review onsite or as required for audits and assessments.